Ashwin-Iyer1/TikTok-Video-Creator/README.md

 **This program is for educational purposes only**

-This program will take in 2 videos from either Toutube or a local video, split them into segmented chunks, and stack the videos for uploading to TikTok
+This program will take in 2 videos from either Youtube or a local video, split them into segmented chunks, and stack the videos for uploading to TikTok

 ##✅ Features ✅##
 • Video Downloading